mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 #### Column precedence

 Every column present on both sides is combined with `coalesce(serp, sap)`.
 SERP takes precedence and SAP fills in only where the SERP value is `null`.
-This applies to the join keys, to the client dimensions such as `country`, `locale` and the operating system columns, to the default and private search engine columns, and to the shared measures such as `profile_age_in_days` and `active_hours_sum`.
+This applies to the join keys, to the client dimensions such as `country`, `locale` and the operating system columns, to the default and private search engine columns, and to the shared measures such as `profile_age_in_days` and `sessions_started_on_this_day`.

 The prefix on a column name says which side it can come from.
 A coalesced column has no prefix.
 A `serp_` or `sap_` prefix that survives into this CTE means the value exists on that side only — `sap_counts_total` from SAP, and `serp_counts_total`, `serp_ad_click_target`, `serp_os_version_major`, `serp_os_version_minor` and the SERP ad and engagement counts from SERP.